Zhang-pchao/GlycineTautomerism/README.md

 To use additional Voronoi CVs code, put the three .cpp files above into /your_plumed_path/plumed/src/colvar, and then compile plumed.

 ## 2. deepmd-kit_v2.1.5
-(integrated with lammps and plumed)
+Incorporating lammps and plumed

 ## 3. deepks-kit_v0.1

 ## 4. abacus_v3.0.5

 ## 5. cp2k_v9.1
-incorporates plumed
+Incorporating plumed